How to buy and sell Barclays shares

 How to sell Barclays shares

-If you want to sell your Barclays shares, you can do it quickly and easily using the IG share dealing service.
+If you want to sell your Barclays shares, you can do it quickly and easily using the IG share trading service.
 Follow these steps to sell your Barclays shares:

-- Log in to your share dealing account
+- Log in to your share trading account

 - Select ‘Barclays’ in open positions